XanderGriff/mit-missing-semester/Lecture 6 - Version Control (Git).md

             - tldr:
                 - Write commits like an email.
 First line (<50chars) should be the subject and rest of the message below (<72chars, preceded by an empty line)
         - [here](https://vi.stackexchange.com/questions/15139/strange-highlighting-during-git-commit) is an interesting thread explaining why some weird syntax highlighting happens in vim when you're writing commit messages
+    - `git log` shows your git history
+        - By default, it shows the flattened view, which is somewhat confusing given the data structure that underlies Git not being flat, so `git log --all --graph --decorate` does a much better job here
+        - `git log --help` will explain the flags as well as provide more context on other possible flags
+    - `git checkout` allows you to move `HEAD` to wherever you specify and changes the contents of your repository to match the snapshot of that hash location
+        - This can be dangerous because it has the potential to throw away changes, but by default it will warn you if you're going to do that.
+To override those warnings, use `git checkout -f` (or force)
+    - `git diff` shows you the difference between your current state and another commit.
+        - By default, it will show you the difference between your current state and `HEAD`, but you can specify other commit hashes
+        - You can also `diff` only on a given file by supplying it at the end of you `git diff` statement
     -